David Irving: Life after the libel suit

-Since then, Irving has continued to work as a freelance writer, despite his troubled public image.
+Since then, Irving continued to work as a freelance writer, despite his troubled public image.
 He was drawn into the controversy surrounding Bishop Richard Williamson, who in a televised interview recorded in Germany in November 2008 denied the Holocaust took place, only to see Williamson convicted for incitement in April 2010 after refusing to pay a fine of €12,000.
 Irving subsequently found himself beset by protesters on a book tour of the United States.
-He has also given lectures and tours in the UK and Europe; one tour to Poland in September 2010 which led to particular criticism included the Treblinka death camp as an itinerary stop.
+He also gave lectures and tours in the UK and Europe; one tour to Poland in September 2010 which led to particular criticism included the Treblinka death camp as an itinerary stop.

 Irving and Nick Griffin (then the British National Party leader) were invited to speak at a forum on free speech at the Oxford Union on 26 November 2007, along with Anne Atkins and Evan Harris.
 The debate took place after Oxford Union members voted in favour of it, but was disrupted by protesters.
 As of 2016 Irving was lecturing to small audiences at venues disclosed to carefully vetted ticket-holders a day or two before the event on topics, including antisemitic conspiracy theories, and at one such event, claiming to write the truth unlike "conformist historians" while asserting fabrications about leading Nazis, the life and death of Himmler and the saturation bombings during the war.

 Irving established a website selling Nazi memorabilia in 2009.
 The items are offered by other people, with Irving receiving a commission from each sale for authenticating them.
 Irving stated in 2009 that the website was the only way he could make money after being bankrupted in 2002.
 Items sold through the website include Hitler's walking stick and a lock of Hitler's hair.
 Irving has also investigated the authenticity of bones purported to be from Hitler and Eva Braun.

 During an interview with Johann Hari, Irving said that in the 1970s Erwin Giesing, one of Hitler's doctors, had quoted Hitler to him thus: "One day, an Englishman will come along and write my biography.
 But it cannot be an English man of the present generation.
 They won't to [sic] be objective.
 It will have to be an Englishman of the next generation, and one who is totally familiar with all the German archives."
 Irving said that Giesing had identified him as the objective Englishman that Hitler had spoken of.

 During the same interview, Irving claimed that various Nazis hid what was happening to the Jews from Hitler because he was "the best friend the Jews had in the Third Reich".